When you left the doctor's office after your autoimmune diagnosis…

 Start with Part 1 below!

-Part 1: What is Autoimmune Disease?
+Part 1: What is Autoimmune Disease

 Well, don't feel alone.

 Over 50 million people in the United States alone have an autoimmune disease!
 That's 4x the number of people in the US that have been affected by cancer.
-This is also likely to be a low-balled number because
+This is also likely to be a low-balled number because autoimmune disease is often extremely difficult to diagnosis due to the many ambiguous symptoms

 Autoimmune disease is a disease where your body produces antibodies that attack your own tissue.